zubairabid/zubairabid.github.io/index.md

 I'm a 4th Year Undergrad pursuing a B.Tech in Computer Science and an MS in Computational Linguistics (MS) student at
 [_IIIT Hyderabad_](https://www.iiit.ac.in/).
 I'm expected (hoping) to graduate in 2022.
+I'm currently interning at Microsoft as an SDE Intern.

 My current research topic is in NLP, specifically concerning _Language Embeddings_.
 I have worked a bit on _Knowledge Graphs_ in the past.